wesleytodd/YeoPress/README.md

 Install the generator:

-	npm install yeoman-yeopress
+	npm install generator-wordpress

 Then in the directory you want to install WordPress:

-	yeoman init wordpress
+	yo wordpress

-Viola!

-## Yo

-Of course a new version of yeoman just came out and I had progress on this with the old version.
-I will hopefully update this within the week...
+Follow the prompts and viola!